Martin Heinrich

-A native of Fallon, Nevada, Heinrich lived much of his adulthood in Albuquerque, New Mexico, and maintains a residence there along with his work residence in Silver Spring, Maryland.
-He won the Senate seat vacated by retiring Senator Jeff Bingaman in 2012.
+Born in Fallon, Nevada, Heinrich lived much of his adulthood in Albuquerque, New Mexico, and maintains a residence there along with his work residence in Silver Spring, Maryland.
+From 2004 to 2008, he served on the Albuquerque City Council, representing the 6th district.
+Heinrich was elected to the U.S. House of Representatives in 2008 and reelected in 2010.

+In lieu of running for a third term in the House, Heinrich ran for the Senate seat vacated by retiring Senator Jeff Bingaman in the 2012 election and defeated Republican Heather Wilson, 51%–45%.
+He was reelected in 2018 and 2024.
+Since the beginning of the 118th Congress, Heinrich has chaired the Joint Economic Committee, having previously served as vice chair.
+In January 2021, Heinrich became New Mexico's senior senator when Tom Udall retired from the Senate.

 Early life and education

 Martin Trevor Heinrich was born in Fallon, near Carson City, Nevada.
 He is the son of seamstress Shirley A. (née Bybee) and Pete C. Heinrich, a utility company lineman.
 His father was born in Waldenburg, Germany, as Heinrich Peter Karl Cordes and later took his stepfather Olaf Heinrich's surname.
 When he was naturalized as an American citizen in 1955, he changed his name again to Pete Carl Heinrich.
 Raised as a Lutheran, Martin Heinrich grew up in Cole Camp, Missouri.
 He attended public schools in Cole Camp, then moved to Columbia, Missouri, in 1989 to attend the University of Missouri.
 He graduated in 1995 with a Bachelor of Science in mechanical engineering.
 He left Missouri for Albuquerque to take graduate courses at the University of New Mexico.